mariiaromaniuk/Mastermind/README.md

 * Timer countdown: 3 minutes allowed for one game, when time is up game is terminated, but a player can stop the timer if he/she doesn't want to time the game.
 A player is prevented from accessing the input form after guessing the correct combination or exceeding the allowed number of tries.
 * Validation of a player's guess: before checking the result of the guess a player can ask AI to validate it (was it good or bad) and adjust the guess according to the validation.
 * "Two Players" mode: one player sets up the secret code, another takes the role of codebreaker.
 * Hints: a player has an option to use AI to set the row for him/her and the option to set the last guess.
+* Option to generate a secret code locally in case if internet connection is not available.
 * Numbers represented as colored pegs with numbers titled on them for convenience.
 * Option to save the game progress to the file or open saved game.
 * A player can use a keyboard instead of GUI buttons to control the game.
 * Sound effects, detailed user manual, and UML diagrams.

 ## AI Implementation